Skip to main content

 Jason Shim — Minimum Viable Policy

 Jason Shim, Chief Digital Officer at the Canadian Centre for Nonprofit Digital Resilience, delivered the session that generated the most conversation.
-His reframe of a familiar concept has stayed with me: instead of the Minimum Viable Product, he proposed the Minimum Viable Policy — the working set of guardrails that lets your organization engage with technology today, responsibly, without waiting eighteen months for the perfect governance framework that may never get finished.
+His reframe of a familiar concept has stayed with me: instead of the Minimum Viable Product, he proposed the Minimum Viable Policy — the working set of guardrails that lets your organisation engage with technology today, responsibly, without waiting eighteen months for the perfect governance framework that may never get finished.
 His line — "if it is free, you are the product" — was the clearest articulation of the AI tool adoption risk I have heard, and it landed in the room the way plain-spoken truths do.

-Instead of the Minimum Viable Product, think Minimum Viable Policy — the working set of guardrails that lets your organization engage with technology today, responsibly, without waiting for the perfect governance framework that may never arrive.
+Instead of the Minimum Viable Product, think Minimum Viable Policy — the working set of guardrails that lets your organisation engage with technology today, responsibly, without waiting for the perfect governance framework that may never arrive.
 And remember: if it is free, you are the product.

 Jason ShimChief Digital Officer, Canadian Centre for Nonprofit Digital Resilience